What is Ashwagandha

 Ashwagandha acts on both the hypothalamus which releases GnRH hormone, stimulating Follicle Stimulating Hormone and Luteinising Hormone release – which matures sperm, as well as directly on testicular cells and balancing male endocrine function.
 Specifically, it’s the withanolides compounds within Ashwagandha that have been shown to offer this benefit (3).

-Ashwagandha is also a classic aphrodisiac, similar to that of Ginseng, and has been used for centuries to improve sexual prowess in men and women (6).
+The proclaimed king of Ayurvedic herbs–Ashwagandha is a classic aphrodisiac, similar to that of Ginseng.
+Ashwagandha has been used for centuries to improve sexual prowess in men and women (6).

 5. Supports a Better Night’s Sleep